Spend management

 • National cooperatives: Large-scale purchasing cooperatives operating across multiple states

-As an example of the benefits of cooperative purchasing, consider the SDI cooperative, which claims members typically save 15 to 20 percent on purchases.
-These cost reductions demonstrate how this approach drives savings while providing access to necessary goods.
+As an example of the benefits of cooperative purchasing, consider the SDI cooperative, which claims members typically save 15% to 20% on purchases.
+These cost reductions show how this approach drives savings while still providing access to quality products and essential goods.

 This buying strategy works for both public and nonprofit organizations.
 It helps nonprofits engage in more thoughtful buying, healthcare companies alleviate current challenges, and government agencies modernize procurement.